iterative/dvc.org/static/docs/commands-reference/run.md

 It's a way to describe commands, data inputs and intermediate results that went into a model (or other data results).
-By explicitly specifying a list of dependencies (with `-d` option) and outputs (with `-o`, `-O`, or `-M` options) DVC can connect individual stages (commands) into a direct acyclic graph (DAG).
-`dvc repro` provides an interface to check state and reproduce this graph later.
+By explicitly specifying a list of dependencies (with `-d` option) and outputs (with `-o`, `-O`, or `-M` options) DVC can connect individual stages (commands) into a directed acyclic graph (DAG). `dvc repro` provides an interface to check state and reproduce this graph later.
 This concept is similar to the one of the `Makefile` but DVC captures data and caches data artifacts along the way.
 Check this [example](/doc/get-started/example-pipeline) to learn more and try to build a